observablehq/plot/README.md

 ```

 Returns a function that formats a given month number (from 0 = January to 11 = December) according to the specified *locale* and *format*.
 The *locale* is a [BCP 47 language tag](https://tools.ietf.org/html/bcp47) and defaults to U.S. English.
 The *format* is a [month format](https://tc39.es/ecma402/#datetimeformat-objects): either *2-digit*, *numeric*, *narrow*, *short*, *long*; if not specified, it defaults to *short*.

+## Accessibility

+Plot supports several [ARIA properties](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) to help build the accessibility tree.

+The aria-label and aria-description properties can be set on the SVG root element by specifying the top-level options **ariaLabel** and **ariaDescription**, which default to null.

+Positional axes are branded with an aria-label and an aria-description properties, which can likewise be specified as axis options.
+Set the aria-label with the **ariaLabel** axis option, which defaults to “x-axis” and “y-axis” for the corresponding axes (and “fx-axis” and “fy-axis” for facet axes).
+Set the aria-description with the **ariaDescription** axis option, which defaults to null.

+Marks are branded with an aria-label property with the mark’s name (*e.g.*, “dot”).
+You can also set an optional aria-description property by specifying the mark option **ariaDescription**.
+A short label can be specified for each of the individual elements—*e.g.*, individual dots in a dot mark—with the mark option **ariaLabel**.
+A mark can be hidden from the accessibility tree by specifying the mark option **ariaHidden** to true; this allows to hide decorative elements (such as rules) and repetitive marks (such as lines that support dots, or text marks that are also represented by symbols).

+The accessibility tree is consumed by various assistive technology such as screen readers and browser add-ons to make web contents and web applications more accessible to people with disabilities.
+It can be inspected in the browser’s inspector.